abhayrokkam/replicating-vit/README.md

 ### 3.1.
 Layer Normalizations

-- Layer normalization is a basic normalization technique.
-It is done to scale all the values of one datapoint to a specific range.

-- This is to deal with the problem of internal covariate shift.
-Using normalization makes the model more capable of handling unseen and varied data.
+- Purpose: Scaling the values of a single datapoint to stabalize training and reduce covariate shifts to make the model more capable of handling unseen and varied data.

 - Example:

-  - The first layer of the model will be `LayerNorm` which will take in a value for a `normalized_shape` as a hyperparameter.
-This will be equal to `embed_dims -> 768` which will be the same size as input to the `LayerNorm`.
+  - `normalized_shape`: Matches the embedding dimension (`embed_dims = 768`).

 ### 3.2.
 Residual Connections

 - There are two residual connections in this architecture.
 These are the arrows that bypass different layers and lead to the `+` symbols.

-- The residual connections take the values from the arrow-tail and add it to the values at the arrow-head (look at the graph).
+They take the values from the arrow-tail and add it to the values at the arrow-head (look at the graph).

-- This is to stabalize the computations of the network.
-This also helps to disregard the features that don't have a lot of significance making the convergence process faster.
+- This helps to stabalize computations, speeds up convergence and reduces the impact of less significant features.

 ### 3.3.
 Multi-Head Self-Attention

+The MHSA mechanism is central to the transformer encoder, enabling the model to learn dependencies between patches through self-attention.

+- Process:

-- After normalization, the embeddings are scaled to three different tensors called query, key, value for the multi-head self-attention (MHSA) layer.
-Those are the three arrows seen from normalization layer to MHSA layer.
+  - Inputs are transformed into three matrices: Query (`Q`), Key (`K`), and Value (`V`).
+These are the three arrows seen from normalization layer to MHSA layer.

-- `query` and `key` is processed for an attention filter.
-This attention filter is used with the `value` which helps apply the attention filter on the value matrix.
+  - An attention filter is computed using `Q` and `K`.

-- The output will be a filtered value matrix.
+  - The filter is applied to `V`, resulting in a refined value matrix that emphasizes relevant features.

-- This is the heart of the transformer encoder where most of the learning takes place.

 - Example:

-  - The MHSA will take in `embed_dim` argument which will be equal to `embed_dims -> 768`.
+  - `embed_dim`: Embedding dimension size (`768`).

-  - It also takes in `num_heads -> 12` which is the number of attention heads in the model.
+  - `num_heads`: Number of attention heads (`12`).
 This is the 'multi-head' part of the layer.
 This will decide the number of self-attention layers to be used.

-  - We will also set `batch_first` to `True` as there is a batch dimension in the beginning of our data.
+  - `batch_first`: Set to `True` as the first dimension of the input is the batch dimension.

   - All three `query`, `key`, `value` will take the same value which is the output from `LayerNorm`.
 This is because it is self-attention.

 ### 3.4.
 Multi-layer Perceptron

-- This is a simple multi-layer perceptron which processes the data to a higher dimensionality and then moves it back to the original dimensions.
+The MLP block processes the attention outputs by scaling them to a higher-dimensional space and then reducing them back to the original embedding dimensions.

-- This is to learn the patterns from the output of the attention block.
+- Purpose:

+  - Captures complex patterns in the data.

+  - Complements the attention mechanism by enabling further feature learning.

 - Example:
-  - The `in_features` will be the output from the previous layers which will be equal to `embed_dims -> 768`.
-The `out_features` for the first layer will be `mlp_ratio -> 4` which is the ratio by which the embedding dimension should be scaled.

-  - The next layer will have `in_features` equal to `mlp_ratio * embed_dims -> 4 * 768` which is the number of dimensions after scaling. `out_features` will bring back the dimension count to the original `embed_dims`.
+  - First Layer:

+    - `in_features` will be `embed_dims` (`768`).

+    - `out_features` will be `mlp_ratio * embed_dims` (`4 * 768 = 3072`).

+  - Second Layer:

+    - `in_features` will be `mlp_ratio * embed_dims` (`3072`).

+    - `out_features` will be `embed_dims` (`768`).

 ## 4. Classifier

-The classifier block takes the output of the transformer encoder and uses that information to predict a class for the input image.

-The below given text is from the Vision Transformer paper.
-This specifies different approaches for pre-training and fine-tuning.
+The classifier is the final block in the Vision Transformer (ViT) pipeline, responsible for predicting the class of the input image.
+It processes the output from the Transformer Encoder to produce classification logits.
+The design is inspired by the original ViT paper, which outlines different configurations for pre-training and fine-tuning:

-> The classification head is implemented by a MLP with one hidden layer at pre-training time and by a single linear layer at fine-tuning time.
+> *"The classification head is implemented by a MLP with one hidden layer at pre-training time and by a single linear layer at fine-tuning time."* (Dosovitskiy et. al.)

-- The output of the transformer encoder after going through a `layer_norm` layer will have the shape of `(class_embedding + num_patches, embed_dims) -> (197, 768)`.
+1. Input to Classifier: The final output from the Transformer Encoder is normalized via a LayerNorm layer, resulting in a tensor of shape `(class_embedding + num_patches, embed_dims)`, typically (`197, 768`) for standard ViT configurations.

+2. Classifier Layers:

-- As it is a model which will be trained-from-scratch, classifier will be a MLP with one hidden layer.
+    - Pre-training: An MLP with one hidden layer is used.

+    - Fine-tuning: A single linear layer is preferrable.

+3. MLP Details:

-- The input for the linear layer is the learnable embedding from the output of the transformer encoder which has the shape of `(class_embedding, embed_dims) -> (1, 768)`.
+    - The input for the first linear layer is the class token (`class_embedding`), extracted as a tensor of shape `(1, embed_dims)`, which will be `(1, 768)`.

-- This first linear layer will scale the `embed_dims -> 768` to `mlp_ratio * embed_dims -> 4 * 768`.
-The hidden layer of the MLP will have `4 * 768` units.
+    - The first layer projects the embedding dimension (`768`) to a higher dimension based on the `mlp_ratio`, which will be `4 * 768`.

+    - A hidden layer processes this expanded representation.

-- The next linear layer will scale the `mlp_ratio * embed_dims -> 4 * 768` to `num_classes` which is the number of classes that is in our classification problem.
+    - The second linear layer reduces the hidden dimensions back to `num_classes`, where `num_classes` represents the number of categories in the classification problem.

-- The outputs will have a number associated for each class.
-For a probability distribution across all the classes, we can apply a `softmax` function.
-This is how likely the image is to belong to each class.

-- Using `argmax` will pick the highest probability out of all the classes which is the most likely classification of our image.
+4. Output and Prediction:

+    - The final output is a vector of logits for each class.

+    - Apply a softmax function for a probability distribution across classes.

+    - Use argmax to determine the class with the highest probability, representing the predicted category.

 ---